Skip to footer content

 How does JUnit integrate with build tools like Maven?

-JUnit integrates seamlessly with build tools like Maven, allowing tests to run automatically during the build process.
-This ensures that developers are informed if any test fails during the build.
+JUnit integrates smoothly with build tools like Maven, enabling tests to run automatically during the build process.
+This ensures immediate feedback to developers if any test fails.

 Chipego